ccm-bioinfo/agromicrobiome/source/microbiome.md

 # Microbiome

-After submitting your query for **Metagenome** in the search section of the Agromicrobiome portal, you will be directed to the **Microbiome** tab.
+After submitting your query for **Metagenome** in the search section of the MicroAgroBiome portal, you will be directed to the **Microbiome** tab.
 This section provides detailed information about the microbiome data associated with your selected plant and sample type.

 The results will display two tables: